sportstensor/sn41/README.md

 - Miners generate **informative probability signals** by trading on Almanac, which routes Polymarket CLOB orders through the miner’s proxy wallet.
 - Every trade becomes a scored prediction within the **Almanac Scoring Engine**, which evaluates accuracy, ROI, timing, and informational value.
 - Miners may use **manual strategies, models, or automated systems**—the scoring is model-agnostic and purely performance-based.
-- High-signal miners earn the largest share of **daily USDC emissions** based on:
+- High-signal miners earn the largest share of **daily Alpha Token emissions** based on:
   - Truthful Flow contribution
   - Informational Efficiency
   - Volume-adjusted consistency